Class of 1984

-Class of 1984 is a 1982 crime action thriller film directed by Mark Lester and co-written by Tom Holland and John Saxton, based on a story by Holland.
-The film stars Perry King, Merrie Lynn Ross (who also served as co-executive producer), Timothy Van Patten, Lisa Langlois, Stefan Arngrim, Michael J. Fox (credited as Michael Fox in an early role shortly before his breakthrough on the television series Family Ties), and Roddy McDowall.
+Class of 1984 is a 1982 crime thriller film directed by Mark Lester, produced by Arthur Kent, and co-written by Tom Holland and John Saxton, based on a story by Holland.
+The film stars Perry King, Merrie Lynn Ross (who also served as an executive producer), Timothy Van Patten, Lisa Langlois, Stefan Arngrim, Michael J. Fox, and Roddy McDowall.

-The film featured various youth fashions of the time, including the punk look and image that was still popular in the early 1980s.
-The theme song, "I Am the Future", was performed by Alice Cooper.
+The film featured various youth fashions of the time, including the punk look, an image that was still popular in the early 1980s.
+The theme song, "I Am the Future", was recorded for the film by Alice Cooper.
 The film also features a performance by Canadian punk band Teenage Head.

 Plot

-Andrew Norris is the new music teacher at a troubled inner city school.
+Andrew Norris is the new music teacher at Lincoln High School, a troubled inner city school.
 As he arrives on his first day, he meets fellow teacher Terry Corrigan, who is carrying a gun.
 When Andrew asks about the firearm, Terry assures him he will learn why the protection is necessary.
 When they enter the school, Andrew is shocked to see everyone scanned by metal detectors and frisked.
 He spots a student with a straight razor, but the security guards let the kid go because they are so overworked.

 The halls of the school are covered with graffiti.
 Andrew learns he is expected to patrol the halls as a security guard during his off periods.
 In his first class, a group of five disruptive students are roughhousing and causing trouble.
 The leader of the gang is Peter Stegman, the only member of the group who is actually registered in that class.
-They all eventually walk out, and Andrew discovers the rest of the students actually want to learn, especially Arthur, who plays the trumpet, and Deneen, who plays the clarinet.
+They all eventually walk out, and Andrew discovers the rest of the students want to learn, especially Arthur, who plays the trumpet, and Deneen, who plays the clarinet.